Joycey83/Dictionaryopedia/README.md

 # Dictionaryopedia - Dictionary Web Application

-The Dictionary Application was created for the Shecodes React Add-on Project
+The Dictionary Application Project was created for the Shecodes React Add-on course

 ## Introduction